williamslab/ped-sim/README.md

 Input VCF file
 --------------

-All founders in the simulated pedigrees are randomly sampled individuals from the input VCF file.
-This VCF must contain phased data for all individuals, with no missing data for any site.
-As most phasers automatically impute missing data, the latter requirement should be easily met. __At present, Ped-sim only supports the GT FORMAT field, so please remove additional fields before using Ped-sim.__
+When genetic data are needed, an input VCF is required to be provided with the `-i` option.
+Given such a VCF, Ped-sim randomly samples individuals from this data and uses them as founders.
+The VCF must contain phased data for all individuals, with no missing data for any site.
+As most phasers automatically impute missing data, the latter requirement should be to easy to meet. __At present, Ped-sim only supports the GT FORMAT field, so please remove additional fields before using Ped-sim.__

-The input VCF file can be gzipped, and if it is, Ped-sim prints the output VCF in gzipped format.
+The input VCF file can be gzipped, and if it is, Ped-sim prints the output VCF in gzipped format (but this output VCF is not bgzipped).

-If your aim is to simulate only crossover break points and not genotype data, you can use an empty file (including /dev/null) as the input VCF file.
-Ped-sim will perform the simulation, generate a BP file, and then generate an empty output VCF since the input contains no markers.

 ------------------------------------------------------